Pancxke-69/CCNA/Day 4.md

 * `exit` - Takes you back one section
 * `logging synchronous` - Stops Pop-Up Messages
 * `exec-timout <0-35791>` - Changes the timeout in minutes (0 will disable completely)
+* `service password-encryption` - Encrypts plaintext passwords
+* `service timestamps log datetime msec` - Configures the system to include precise timestamps with millisecond resolution in syslog messages
+* `copy running-config startup-config` - Copy Running-Config to Startup-Config (press enter to accept the destination file)
+* `show flash` - It shows the operating system of the switch (NVRAM Directory)
 #### Configuring a Password
 ```
 enable